 Bacterial infections are treated with antibiotics; herpes encephalitis is treated with acyclovir.

 Anticonvulsants are used unless seizures stop quickly after correction of reversible disorders such as hypoglycemia, hypocalcemia, hypomagnesemia, hyponatremia, or hypernatremia.
-Phenobarbital is the drug of choice; a loading dose of 15 to 20 mg/kg IV is given.
-If seizures continue, 5 to 10 mg/kg can be given q 15 to 30 min until seizures cease or until a maximum of 30 mg/kg is given.
-Maintenance therapy may be started about 12 h later at 1.5 to 2 mg/kg bid and increased to 2.5 mg/kg bid based on clinical or EEG response or serum drug levels.
+Phenobarbital is the most commonly used drug; a loading dose of 15 to 20 mg/kg IV is given.
+If seizures continue, 5 to 10 mg/kg IV can be given q 15 to 30 min until seizures cease or until a maximum of 40 mg/kg is given.
+Maintenance therapy may be started about 24 h later at 1.5 to 2 mg/kg q 12 h and increased to 2.5 mg/kg q 12 h based on clinical or EEG response or serum drug levels.
 Phenobarbital is continued IV, especially if seizures are frequent or prolonged.
-When seizures are controlled, phenobarbital can be given orally.
-Therapeutic serum levels of phenobarbital are 15 to 40 μg/mL (65 to 170 μmol/L).
+When the infant is stable, phenobarbital can be given orally.
+Therapeutic serum levels of phenobarbital are 20 to 40 μg/mL (85 to 170 μmol/L).

-If a 2nd drug is needed, fosphenytoin or phenytoin is used.
+Fosphenytoin can be used if seizures continue despite phenobarbital and levetiracetam.
 The loading dose is 20 mg PE (phenytoin equivalents)/kg IV.
-It is given over 40 min to avoid hypotension or arrhythmias.
-A maintenance dose is then started at 2 to 3 mg/kg q 12 h and adjusted based on clinical response or serum levels.
-Therapeutic serum levels for phenytoin are 10 to 20 μg/mL (40 to 80 μmol/L).
-Appropriate duration of therapy with any drug is not known.
+It is given over 30 min to avoid hypotension or arrhythmias.
+A maintenance dose is then started at 2 to 3 mg PE/kg q 12 h and adjusted based on clinical response or serum levels.
+Therapeutic serum levels for phenytoin in neonates are 8 to 15 μg/mL (32 to 60 μmol/L).

-Lorazepam 0.1 mg/kg IV may be used for resistant seizures and repeated at 5- to 10-min intervals, up to 3 doses in any 8-h period.
+Lorazepam 0.1 mg/kg IV may be used initially for a prolonged seizure or for resistant seizures and repeated at 5- to 10-min intervals, up to 3 doses in any 8-h period.

-Neonates given IV anticonvulsants are closely observed; overmedication may result in respiratory depression.
+Neonates given IV anticonvulsants are closely observed; large doses and combinations of drugs, particularly lorazepam plus phenobarbital, may result in respiratory depression.